French Company Registration- An Overview

 - There is 20% VAT levied in France.
 VAT is an indirect tax which is charged on all businesses in France.

 - Withholding Tax is charged on all dividends in France.
-30% withholding tax is charged on all businesses that distribute dividends.
+25% withholding tax is charged on all businesses that distribute dividends.
+The new withholding tax rate has been made applicable from 1st January 2022.

 - Companies have to file corporate tax return by 30th April.